Some links in this post may be affiliate links

 Keep the plant well pruned by removal of dead, yellow and diseased foliage to reduce the pests hidding places.

-Maintain a proper air flow to discourage the pests.
+Maintain proper air flow to discourage the pests.

-Check the bottom of the pot for roots growing through the drainage hole and repot your Teddy Bear Plant into a terracoatta pot one size larger than the current one.
+Check the bottom of the pot for roots growing through the drainage hole and repot the Teddy Bear Plant into a terracoatta pot one size larger than the current one.

 Use a terracotta pot because it is porous and allows water to drain faster.
 This prevents the soil from holding too much water and being soggy.

-Thereafter, repot the plant at the beginning of the growing season (spring to early summer) when it is root-bound.
+Thereafter, repot the plant at the beginning of the growing season (spring to early summer) when it becomes root-bound.

 Adequate light is necessary for photosynthesis, the process by which plants make food needed for growth and energy.
 Too little light means that the plant cannot make enough food for growth and development which results in stunted growth and death of the plant.